google/WebFundamentals/src/site/getting-started/multi-screen/index.markdown

 #### Float the Video Element

-To make use of the screen space more effectively we need to remove the linear flow of the header and instead move the form and the list next to each other.
+The video element can also be moved out of the vertical flow of the narrow viewport and can be display side by side with the bulleted list of content.

 [TODO: Animated GIF]